shayyz-code/json-firestore-seed/README.md

 ## Features

-- Reads a JSON file (array of objects)
+- Reads a JSON file
 - Inserts each object into a Firestore collection
 - Automatically generates document IDs
 - Supports Firestore Timestamps